Most finance teams don’t need more tools. They need fewer tabs open.

 Spreadsheets changed the game once, but now they’re starting to hold teams back.

-Eventually, you’re spending more time managing the process than actually shaping the plan.
+Eventually you spend more time managing the process than actually shaping the plan.

 They outgrow it because it's no longer a good fit for how they work.
 At some point, you can’t answer “what if?” without risking breaking something or spinning up yet another copy of the file.